Need to talk? Call 1800 882 436.

 The cervix and the 'show'

-As your cervix opens, you may see a clear, pink, slightly bloody discharge or spotting (sometimes referred to as the 'show').
+As this happens, you may see a clear, pink, slightly bloody discharge or spotting (sometimes referred to as the 'show').
 You may also notice the release of the white or yellow mucus plug that sits over the cervix during pregnancy.
-It is a signal that labour is approaching or has started.
+This is a signal that labour is approaching or has started.

 Diagram showing the female reproductive system.